• Home

 How might we reimagine schooled literacy practices through pedagogy

-that values children’s diverse identities and wellbeing while also supporting
+that values children and youths' diverse identities and wellbeing while also supporting their literacy engagement and development?

 This project is an interdisciplinary collaboration with research professors at several institutions across the United States and Directed Energy, a non-profit organization seeking to support positive youth development and community engagement with children and youth in underserved communities.
 By examining how literacy, physical education, and health intersect to address participant and community needs, we advocate for more equitable and affirming educational opportunities for children and youth.
 We also examine youth participants’ experiences in the program to increase scholarship on opportunities for interdisciplinary learning and participants’ overall wellbeing.